zloeber/deck.loeber.live/content/slides/devops-101/10_dataops.md

 Data schema is just as important as the code itself.

-- Do not forget to include a baseline and strategy for persistent data schema deployment in your pipeline.
+- Include a baseline and strategy for persistent data schema deployment in your pipeline.
 - A database change should be subject to the same build/release cadence as the rest of the project.

+{{% note %}}
+- It is easy to forget or ignore this aspect of a deployment
+{{% /note %}}

 ---

 ## Database Schemas

 - Persistent data always has a schema
-- This schema is closely bound to the application release cadence
+- This schema is closely bound to the application
 - The versioned schema should be in version control
-- The schema should be released with the engine level release pipeline
+- This schema should be released with the app
+- For obvious reasons, this should be idempotent

 ---